 Communicating with Sections and Individuals in Large Courses

-During remote instruction, it can be difficult to stay connected to students since there is no in-person instruction.
-During remote instruction, let students know where to expect course and section-related communications to arrive, and where to get questions answered.
+With large courses, it can be difficult to stay connected to students.
+Let students know where to expect course and section-related communications to arrive, and where to get questions answered.
 Here are some tools and practices to consider: